oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ## Why Terraform, why not CloudFormation?

-At this point the first question that might popup in your mind would be, "Why not use [CloudFormation](https://aws.amazon.com/cloudformation/)?".
-It's a good question, after all, CloudFormation is built by AWS and hence sounds like a good solution to manage AWS resources.
-But anyone who have tried both CloudFormation and Terraform would tell you to forget that CloudFormation even exists.
-In my personal opinion, CloudFormation is far more complex to use and less developer friendly than Terraform.
+At this point, the first question that might pop up in your mind would be, "Why not use [CloudFormation](https://aws.amazon.com/cloudformation/)?".
+It's a good question; after all, CloudFormation is built by AWS and hence sounds like an excellent solution to manage AWS resources.
+But anyone who has tried both CloudFormation and Terraform would tell you to forget that CloudFormation even exists.
+I think CloudFormation is far more complex to use and less developer-friendly than Terraform.
 You also need to write a lot more boilerplate with CloudFormation in YAML or JSON.
 Yikes!
-And most importantly, Terraform is far more powerful and flexible than CloudFormation and is cross platform which means you can take care of all your infrastructure management needs on any platform with one tool.
+And most importantly, Terraform is far more powerful and flexible than CloudFormation and is cross-platform, which means you can take care of all your infrastructure management needs on any platform with one tool.

 ## Scaffold a Java microservice stack using JHipster

-We need a microservice stack to deploy to our cluster.
-For demo purpose I'm using a microservice stack scaffolded using [JHipster](https://www.jhipster.tech).
+You need a microservice stack to deploy to the cluster.
+I'm using a microservice stack scaffolded for demo purposes using [JHipster](https://www.jhipster.tech).
 You can use another microservice stack if you want.
-If you prefer using the same application as in this demo then you can either scaffold it using JHipster [JDL](https://www.jhipster.tech/jdl/intro) or clone the sample repository from [GitHub](https://github.com/oktadev/okta-jhipster-k8s-eks-microservices-example)
+If you prefer using the same application as in this demo, then you can either scaffold it using JHipster [JDL](https://www.jhipster.tech/jdl/intro) or clone the sample repository from [GitHub](https://github.com/oktadev/okta-jhipster-k8s-eks-microservices-example)

 **Scaffold the microservice stack using JHipster**